huangchaoxing/huangchaoxing.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Chaoxing Huang.
-I am a PhD student at the Chinese University of Hong Kong, expected to graduate in 2025 .
-My current research falls in deep learning and medical imaging, with particular focus on the application of deep learning in quantitative MRI (qMRI).
+I am a PhD graduate from the Chinese University of Hong Kong.
+During my PhD, my research was in deep learning and medical imaging, with particular focus on the application of deep learning in quantitative MRI (qMRI).

  **<span style="color:red"> I am actively looking for research position in the industry, feel free to contact me. </span>**